-Operating expenses increased \$25.5 million primarily due to growth and investments in the business.
+Operating expenses increased due to a \$72.8 million impact primarily resulting from growth and investments in the business.

 Principal Asset Management Segment

 Principal Global Investors AUM

 AUM is the base by which we generate management fee revenues.
 Market performance and net cash flow are the two main drivers of AUM growth.
 Market performance reflects equity, fixed income, real estate and other alternative investment performance.
 Net cash flow reflects client deposits and withdrawals.
 The fee levels on these client deposits and withdrawals are increasingly becoming the more important factor to revenue growth and will vary widely based on business and/or product mix.